The strategy that’s shaping the next generation of business leaders

 Other Teaching Expertise:

-- Business Research Methods and Statistics
+- Business Research Methods (qualitative) and Statistics (quantitative)

 - Advanced Facilitation Skills